DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Settings
 -----

-The Settings Panel controls how the :ref:`ground-detection`, :ref:`animation-handles`, Driving Path behave.
-You can also enter ":ref:`rig-setup-mode` here to adjust the vehicle and add new meshes to it.
+The Settings Panel controls how the :ref:`ground-detection`, :ref:`animation_handles`, Driving Path behave.
+You can also enter :ref:`rig-setup-mode` here to adjust the vehicle and add new meshes to it.

 ..  figure:: img/IMG_Settings.jpg
     :alt: Settings